Skip to content

 Get a mentor

-Arts Emergency provides 16-18 year olds with free mentoring, advice and opportunities to help you pursue a career you’re passionate about.
+Arts Emergency provides young people, aged 16-18 years old, with free mentoring, support and community to help them pursue a career they’re passionate about.

 What does being a mentee look like?

-You can find out more information on mentoring on our mentoring FAQ page.
+You can find out more information on mentoring on our FAQ page.

 Who can apply?

-We try to work with young people who most need the support of an Arts Emergency mentor, and therefore every mentee must meet at least one of the criteria below:
+We try to work with young people who most need the support of an Arts Emergency mentor, and therefore mentees should meet at least one of the criteria below:

-• None of your parents or carers have ever studied at university in the UK or abroad
+• Your parents or carers didn’t attend university in the UK or abroad

-• You are currently, or have at any point in the last 6 years, been eligible for free school meals
+• You have been eligible for free school meals

-• You are currently in receipt of a 16-19 bursary
+• You are receiving the government's 16-19 bursary

-• You would describe yourself as Black, Asian or from an ethnic minority background
+• You consider yourself as being from an ethnic minority background

 • You consider yourself to be disabled